Table of contents

 lakeFS authenticates users from a built-in authentication database, or, optionally, from a configured LDAP server.

 The built-in authentication database is always present and active.
-Use the
+You can use the

 Web UI at Administration / Users to create users.
 Users have an access key

 AKIA... and an associated secret access key.
 These credentials are valid

-to log into the Web UI, or to authenticate programmatic requests to the API
+for logging into the Web UI or authenticating programmatic requests to the API